 We have developed a pipeline for first building a personal genome sequence for an individual using the available sequence variants in order to construct a sequence containing both maternal and paternal haplotypes.
+Other groups (Adey et al. 2010, Fan et al. 2011 and Roach et al. 2011) have also been developing methods for constructing haplotypes from sequence variants with and without trios.
 In addition we have made available tools to enable a user to map annotation between alleles and the reference sequence from which it was derived.
 As more personal functional genomic data becomes available constructing a personal genome sequence will become the standard first step for analyzing the data.
 Also the method we have used to construct the personal genome, by overlaying sequenced variants onto a reference genome sequence, is more natural than de novo sequence assembly, given the short sequence reads generated from next generation sequence technology.

 We observe that allele-specific expression (ASE) and allele-specific binding (ASB) are fairly widespread across the genome.
 Consistent with X-chromosome in inactivation we observe that on chromosome X the majority of the binding and expression occur on the maternally derived copy except for a couple exceptions in the pseudo-autosomal regions know to escape X-chromosome inactivation.
 Unlike earlier studies we were able to investigate the correlation between allele-specific binding and allele-specific expression.
 While not perfect we do see a significant degree of coordination between the two.
+It is worthwhile mentioning that not all allele-specific expression is necessary controlled by eQTLs, some might be due to imprinting or random mono-allelic expression (Gimelbrant et al. 2007).

 Furthermore, by displaying on a regulatory network the allele-specific regulatory functions of the transcription factors and polymerases studied, together with the allele-specific expression of the target genes and novel TARs, we can investigate the coordination between multiple factors regulating shared target genes or novel TARs.
 We find that target genes or novel TARs that share multiple regulatory factors show highly coordinated allele-specific behavior.